12 Healthy Biblical Foods You Didn’t Know Of

 It is rich in vitamin E, and a great antioxidant.
 If you are trying to reduce the amount of fat in your diet to avoid the risk of heart attack, think of olive oil as an ideal replacement.

 Anything you can saute in butter, you can saute in olive oil.
 Not only will you be helping your heart, but you will also be pleasing your taste buds.
-Olive oil has also been shown to reduce the normal wear and tear of ageing on ghetto tissues and organs of the body and the brain.
+Olive oil has also been shown to reduce the normal wear and tear of aging on ghetto tissues and organs of the body and the brain.

 Caution: Olive oil has a slight laxative effect.
 So add it to your diet gradually.

-According to Genesis, one of the first things Noah did after the Flood was plant a vineyard of grapes so he could make wine with them.
+According to Genesis, one of the first things Noah did after the Flood was planting a vineyard of grapes so he could make wine with them.
 In moderation, wine has a profound impact on our health and healing (Exodus 29:40).
-Just a single glass of wine a day may be enough to raise the good cholesterol by 7% and help the body put up a barrier to variety of cancers.
+Just a single glass of wine a day may be enough to raise the good cholesterol by 7% and help the body put up a barrier to a variety of cancers.

 Red wine has been proven to strengthen the body’s defense against cancer, just as it does against heart disease.
 White wine however may carry some of the same therapeutic benefits but research so far seems to indicate that red wine is the most effective cancer-blocker.

 Source and references: Bible foods that heal (White Dove Books), Authority Nutrition.com